Woolverine94/biniou/README.md

   * 🆕 **2024-04-08** : 🔥 ***Exif option in Global settings*** 🔥 : Adding an opt-out option for inclusion of generation settings in exif metadatas of the generated images.

   * 🆕 **2024-04-07** : 🔥 ***Support for JPEG outputs*** 🔥 : Adding an option to Global Settings that let you choose between PNG (default) and JPEG format for output images.

-  * 🆕 **2024-04-06** : ***Bugfix and updates*** :
-    - Fixing a bug following models renaming in the repository that completely broke AnimateLCM module.
-    - Modifying and harmonizing outputs naming system.
-Syntax of names of outputs is now : timestamp_timestamp_seed.extension or timestamp_timestamp[_idx].extension, depending on modules.
-This naming convention is more logical and ease the browsing of outputs with a lot of softwares.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)